3 killed as truck drives into crowd in Stockholm; Swedish PM indicates 'terror' attack

 Three people were killed when a truck drove into a crowd on a shopping street and crashed into a department store in central Stockholm on Friday, police said.

-Prime Minister Stefan Lofven said everything indicated the crash was a terrorist attack, according to the national news agency TT.
+A truck drove into a crowd on a shopping street and crashed into a department store in central Stockholm on Friday, killing three people and wounding eight in what the prime minister said appeared to be a terrorist attack.

-Part of central Stockholm was cordoned off and the area was eavcuated.
-Large numbers of police and emergency services were at the scene.
+Part of central Stockholm was cordoned off and the area was evacuated, including the main train station.
+All subway traffic was halted on orders from the police.

-"I saw at least three dead, but probably more," Radio Sweden reporter Martin Svenningsen said.
+"Sweden has been attacked.
+Everything points to the fact that this is a terrorist attack," Prime Minister Stefan Lofven told reporters during a visit in western Sweden.
+He was immediately returning to the capital.

+Many police and emergency services personnel were at the scene, a Reuters witness said.

 Several attacks in which trucks or cars have driven into crowds have taken place in Europe in the past year.
 Al Qaeda in 2010 urged its followers to use trucks as a weapon.

-In London on March 22 this year, a man in a car ploughed into pedestrians on Westminster Bridge, killing four, and then stabbed a policeman to death before being shot by police.
+In London on March 22, a man in a car ploughed into pedestrians on Westminster Bridge, killing four, and then stabbed a policeman to death before being shot by police.

 Islamic State claimed responsibility for both an attack in Nice, France, last July, when a truck killed 86 people celebrating Bastille Day, and one in Berlin in December, when a truck smashed through a Christmas market, killing 12 people.